 Joining the sixth form at Ripon Grammar School gives students the opportunity to develop themselves as successful independent learners within a supportive school environment.

-The sixth form office oversees the transition from Key Stage 4 to the sixth form.
-A comprehensive induction programme is provided for students prior to entering the sixth form.
+The Sixth Form Team oversees the transition from Key Stage 4 to the sixth form and a comprehensive induction programme is provided for students prior to entering the sixth form.

 In the sixth form students are prepared for their next step, whether that is going to university or into the world of work, and taught by dedicated and inspirational teachers who support them to achieve outstanding academic results.